fission-codes/spec/dialog/dialog/query-engine.md

 The extensional database refers to the source database containing the ground tuples which act as inputs to a program.
 Similarly, the intensional database refers to the ground tuples which are derived using the rules in a program, `P`.

-Connecting both concepts is the Herbrand base of `P`, containing all ground tuples in either the EDB or IDB:
+Connecting both concepts is the Herbrand base of `P`, written `B(P)`, containing all ground tuples in either the EDB or IDB:

 ```
 B(P) = EDB ∪ IDB(P)